 Pregnancy Category C

-Two controlled clinical trials evaluating sumatriptan nasal spray (5 to 20 mg) in pediatric patients aged 12 to 17 years enrolled a total of 1,248 adolescent migraineurs who treated a single attack.
-The studies did not establish the efficacy of sumatriptan nasal spray compared to placebo in the treatment of migraine in adolescents.
-Adverse events observed in these clinical trials were similar in nature to those reported in clinical trials in adults.
+Two controlled clinical trials evaluated sumatriptan nasal spray (5 to 20 mg) in 1,248 adolescent migraineurs aged 12 to 17 years who treated a single attack.
+The trials did not establish the efficacy of sumatriptan nasal spray compared with placebo in the treatment of migraine in adolescents.
+Adverse reactions observed in these clinical trials were similar in nature to those reported in clinical trials in adults.

-Postmarketing experience documents that serious adverse events have occurred in the pediatric population after use of subcutaneous, oral, and/or intranasal sumatriptan.
-These reports include events similar in nature to those reported rarely in adults, including stroke, visual loss, and death.
+Postmarketing experience documents that serious adverse reactions have occurred in the pediatric population after use of subcutaneous, oral, and/or intranasal sumatriptan.
+These reports include reactions similar in nature to those reported rarely in adults, including stroke, visual loss, and death.
 A myocardial infarction has been reported in a 14-year-old male following the use of oral sumatriptan; clinical signs occurred within 1 day of drug administration.
 Clinical data to determine the frequency of serious adverse reactions in pediatric patients who might receive subcutaneous, oral, or intranasal sumatriptan are not presently available.

-Last reviewed on RxList: 4/26/2013
+Last reviewed on RxList: 11/22/2016

 Additional Alsuma Information